hartmantis/resume/README.md

 - A top-level `project_info` section to store the project URL and language
 - A `pronouns` field in the basics section
+- Location information for work experience items
-- Location information for items in the education section
+- Location information for education items
+- Optionally allowing a location section to be a string instead of hash for cases where there is no locality/region/country (i.e. remote work)

 ## Credits